dgibson314/pydip/README.md

 ## Getting started
 You'll need Python 3 to run things.
 You'll also need the DAIDE Server, and I recommend downloading David Norman's DAIDE Mapper as well, which makes things a lot easier (and more fun).
-These can be found on his [here](http://www.ellought.demon.co.uk/dipai/).
+These can be found [here](http://www.ellought.demon.co.uk/dipai/).

 Note that I use [Wine](https://www.winehq.org/) to run the DAIDE Server